Haptic feedback in VR | Feel it in our hands

 Putting on a VR headset and seeing a ghostly figure is one thing.
 Reaching out and feeling a spooky sensation as we touch it is another.
 And when, as we touch it, the ghostly figure turns and screams … at that point, the boundary between real and imaginary dissolves.

-Active presence is the next level of VR.
+Haptic feedback is central to the interactivity that’s going to create the next level of VR.
 If you’re interested in staying up to date with the latest developments in the haptic technology that’s going to make that next level possible, sign up to our newsletter.

 Vince Fung is Director, Product Marketing at Ultrahaptics, the world’s leading mid-air haptics company, where he oversees marketing for North America and is also responsible for the location-based entertainment sector.
 He can be contacted here.